 GDAP relationship expired

 GDAP relationships have a maximum duration of 730 days.
-When a relationship expires, create a new one in Partner Center with the same roles, then re-consent via the Neo Dashboard.
+An expired relationship does not remove Neo’s existing access — connected tenants keep working — but it blocks connecting new customers and adding permissions.
+Create a new relationship in Partner Center with the same roles, then reconnect via the Neo Dashboard.
+To remove Neo’s access from a tenant entirely, disconnect the company.